-A building, facility, area, open or enclosed, or any location for the refinement, treatment, or conversion or agricultural products where physical, chemical, or similar change of an agricultural product occurs.
-Examples of agricultural processing include but are not limited to packing houses, cold storage houses, fruit dehydrators, hulling operations, and the sorting, cleaning, packing and storing of agricultural products preparatory to sale and/or shipment in their natural form, including all uses customarily incidental thereto.
+An enclosed building or facility for the refinement, treatment, or conversion of agricultural products where physical, chemical, or similar change of an agricultural product occurs.
+Examples of agricultural processing include but are not limited to cannabis processor, packing houses, cold storage houses, fruit dehydrators, hulling operations, and the sorting, cleaning, packing and storing of agricultural products preparatory to sale and/or shipment in their natural form, including all uses customarily incidental thereto.
 Agricultural processing shall not include wineries or commercial manufacturing of secondary products using agricultural products, such as kitchens, bakeries, breweries, woodworking and wood processing plants, or biofuel processing.